shimaore/tough-rate/test/data.coffee.md

       provisioning = null
       gm = null

-Note: normally `ruleset_of` would be async, and would query provisioning to find the ruleset and then map it to its database.
+Note: normally `ruleset_of` would query provisioning to find the ruleset and then map it to its database.

       ruleset_of = (x) ->
         if not dataset.rulesets[x]?